Our top 3 Traditional Festivals in Vietnam

 The 7th of January marks the beginning of traditional boat racing festival on O Loan Lagoon, organized and run by the local fishermen and women.
 This old tradition welcomes thousands of enthusiastic locals and curious tourists, keen on watching those thin yet fast dragon boats.
 This year, 28 teams of 24 athletes competed on the lagoon, racing for 4 kilometres at high speed.
 After the winning ceremony, old and young can enjoy traditional dancing, singing and entertaining folk games performances for a whole day.

-Located one hour from Zannier Hotels Bãi San Hô, O Loan Lagoon is a 1,200 hectares wildlife refuge connected to the Cai River, surrounded by rolling hills.
+Located one hour from Zannier Bãi San Hô, O Loan Lagoon is a 1,200 hectares wildlife refuge connected to the Cai River, surrounded by rolling hills.
 It is popular for its peaceful waters, its jumping fishes, its sumptuous seafood and of course, for the traditional boatmen.

 2. Thanking the God of Rice